This may be seen as very easy for some of you but let's make a philosophy a little bit, which means let's design around optimal routing.

 Not exactly right.
-I will explain why it is not always right but let's understand what exactly we mean with ‘ Optimal Routing’.
+I will explain why it is not always right but let's understand what exactly we mean with "Optimal Routing".

 Based on which parameter optimality we are looking for?

-As we understand that Optimal Routing is mostly considered as shortest cumulative IGP cost between source and the destination network nodes, let's talk about why we may not want to send the traffic through the path which provides optimality.
+As we understand that Optimal Routing is mostly considered as the shortest cumulative IGP cost between the source and the destination network nodes, let's talk about why we may not want to send the traffic through the path which provides optimality.

-Above picture is famously called as ‘ Fish Diagram/Topology’
+The above picture is famously called as "Fish Diagram/Topology"

-Bottom path wouldn't be used at all if we would rely on IGP routing protocols for path selection.
+The bottom path wouldn't be used at all if we would rely on IGP routing protocols for path selection.

-If we would like to utilize bottom path for some of our application traffic, we need more than IGP routing functionality.
+If we would like to utilize the bottom path for some of our application traffic, we need more than IGP routing functionality.
 RSVP and Segment Routing provides traffic engineering capability but those are not the topics of this post.

-When we start doing Traffic Engineering, we are in fact accepting to do ‘ Sub Optimal Routing ‘.
+When we start doing Traffic Engineering, we are in fact accepting to do "Sub Optimal Routing".

 Let me summarize.